Doregon/tnpsh-wiki/welcome-to-wiki/about-jailbreaking.md

 ## **Why can't certain consoles be downgraded to 3.55?**

 Every console leaves the factory with a "minimum downgrade praxis".
 It's a long and complicated thing with eFUSES and burning into the CPU, but basically this is a hardcoded number of the lowest possible firmware version the console can handle.
-Due to all CECH-30XX, Super Slims, and some CECH-25XX's leaving the factory with a minimum downgrade praxis above 3.56, they are unable to be downgraded to 3.55.
+Due to all CECH-30xx, Super Slims, and some CECH-25xx models leaving the factory with a minimum downgrade praxis above 3.56, they are unable to be downgraded to 3.55.

 ## **What about a minimum praxis of 3.56?**